Kitware/trame/docs/vitepress/examples/apps/community.md

 ## [Parsli](https://github.com/brendanjmeade/parsli)

-Parsli is a VTK based viewer for seismic data that enables fast exploration and export of time animation.
+Parsli is a VTK based viewer for fault system kinematics that enables fast exploration and export of time animation.
 This software available on PyPI is the result of a collaboration between [Kitware](https://www.kitware.com/trame/) and Brendan Meade, a Professor of Earth & Planetary Sciences at Harvard University.

 ![Parsli](/assets/images/apps/parsli.png)